By Ashley Haun, Certified Two-Brain Fitness Business Mentor

 So I had to pivot quickly.
 I had to give them a workload they felt they could handle—a load that would allow them to thrive.

 I also had to save my gym.
-So I dug deep and went back to the Farmer Phase—the first stage of entrepreneurship.
+So I dug deep and took a step back in my entrepreneurial journey.
 I went to work serving my members and delivering an experience they would never forget during a pandemic and global lockdown.

 In July 2020, we were allowed to reopen, and my staff and I went into survival mode.
 Over the next few months, my vision for the gym began to come into focus.